Air Source Heat Pumps at Bassetts Northern Ireland

 Saving on Energy Bills

-Typically, an Air Source Heat Pump is somewhere between 25 – 30% more cost-effective in a new build to run than their traditional heating alternatives.
+In new homes, your Air Source Heat Pump operates between 25 – 30% more cost-effective than traditional heating alternatives.

 Easy to install, run and maintain